Emmanuel Ellerbee

-Emmanuel Ellerbee (born November 20, 1996) is an American football linebacker.
-He played college football at Rice and was signed by the Atlanta Falcons as an undrafted free agent in 2018.
+Emmanuel Ellerbee (born November 20, 1996) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Rice Owls and was signed by the Atlanta Falcons as an undrafted free agent in 2018.

 Early life

-Ellerbee was born and raised in Houston, Texas and attended high school at Strake Jesuit College Preparatory.
+Ellerbee was born and raised in Houston, Texas, and attended high school at Strake Jesuit College Preparatory.
 He was a second-team All-District and an honorable mention All-State selection at linebacker for Strake.
-A Houston-area top 100 football recruit, Ellerbee committed to play football for Rice University after being recruited by Princeton, Harvard, and Texas State.
+A Houston-area top 100 football recruit, Ellerbee committed to play college football for Rice after being recruited by Princeton, Harvard, and Texas State.

 College career

-Ellerbee played four seasons for the Owls, accumulating 273 tackles, 16.5 tackles for loss, five sacks, and five fumble recoveries over the course of his career.
-Ellerbee was named first-team All-Conference USA for his junior and senior seasons and recorded 238 tackles over that span.
+Ellerbee played four seasons at Rice University, accumulating 273 tackles, 16.5 tackles for loss, five sacks, and five fumble recoveries during his career with the Owls.
+He was named first-team All-Conference USA for his junior and senior seasons and recorded 238 tackles over that span.